martinvl/MPC-2014/README.md

 - `README.md` (preferred) or `README.html`, containing the problem text
 	If `README.html` doesn't exist, an HTML file will be generated from `README.md`
 	Note: Images must be put in the `images` folder
 - `solution.py` or `solution.py3`, providing a reference solution used by DOMJudge for verifying  testcases
+	This should simply be a symlink to a file with a more describing filename, for instance `bacterial-martinvl.py`
 - One or more pairs of `<testcase>.in` and `<testcase>.out`

 ### Online judge